blues/app-accelerators/15-greenhouse-monitor/README.md

 * `air_pressure`: the air pressure in kPa

 * `soil_moisture`: an indication of how much moisture is in the soil.
 A higher value means more moisture, a lower value means less moisture.
+For more details, see [Soil Moisture and Light Level](#soil-moisture-and-light-level).

-* `soil_temp`: the approximate soil temperature
+* `soil_temp`: the approximate soil temperature from the soil moisture sensor.

 * `light_level`: an indication of the ambient light level.
 A higher value means more ambient light, a lower value means less ambient light.
+For more details, see [Soil Moisture and Light Level](#soil-moisture-and-light-level).

 The sensor names are used both to report the values in monitoring and alert events, and as part of the environment variable names that you use to configure [alert thresholds](#alerts).